brikis98/yevgeniy-brikman-homepage/_posts/2014-04-09-six-programming-paradigms-that-will.md

 I suspect the Wolfram Languages has the largest "standard library" and data set of any language in existence.
-I'm also excited by the idea that Internet connectivity is an inherent part of *writing* the code: it's almost like an IDE where the auto-complete function does a google search.
+I'm also excited by the idea that Internet connectivity is an inherent part of *writing* the code: it's almost like an IDE where the auto-complete function does a Google search.
 It'll be very interesting to see if the symbolic programming model is as flexible as Wolfram claims and can truly take advantage of all of this data.